briansunter/site/site/notes/nueromancer.md

 ---

 ## What’s it About
-A hacker is recruited
+A hacker is recruited into a mysterious group to pull off a series of heists.

+It's based in a apocalyptic futuristic world controlled by corporations.
+Humans are cybernetically enhanced but the quality of life is really bad for everyone.
+They eat grule and sleep in tiny 4 foot tall hotel rooms called "coffins".

+A hacker named Case has hit rock bottom after his former employer destroyed his nervous system so he could no longer Jack into the virtual reality system called The Matrix.

+A mysterious man called Armitage approaches him and offers to cure him if he helps him in a series of jobs.
+After being cured he's told they also put poison sacs inside him which will kill him unless he follows through with the job as an insurance policy.

+He works with a hitman called Molly to steal a powerful computer virus and a digital copy of the consciousness of a famous hacker who was killed.

+They recruit a man called Diego Riviera who can project holograms to those around them.
+They use him to attract the heir of a powerful corporation to invite them into their space station mansion headquarters.

+While there they learn their true employer and their intentions.

 ## How I Discovered It
-Cyberpunk 2022
+I became intrigued in cyberpunk after playing Cyberpunk 2077.
+It's generally recommend to read this book before snow crash, trans metropolitan, and cryptonomicon which I want to read next.

 ## What I liked
+- Setting was really interesting
+- Ideas like virtual reality, cyberspace, and the matrix were way ahead of their time in 1984.
+- The plot was interesting and kept me intrigued until the end
+- Lots of unexpected twists and I like the theme of human unpredictability.
+- The corporations are so creepy and twisted inside
 ## What I Disliked
+- Characters motivations sometimes weren't clear enough
+- Really didn't understand the Molly character
+- Could have given a bit more of an epilogue.
 # Quotes
 > The sky above the port was the color of a television tuned to a dead channel

 > He’d operated on an almost permanent adrenaline high, a byproduct of youth and proficiency, jacking into a custom cyberspace deck that projected his disembodied consciousness into the consensual hallucination that was the matrix.

-> Night City was like a deranged experiment in social Dar-
-winism, designed by a bored researcher who kept one thumb
-permanently on the fast-forward button.
+> Night City was like a deranged experiment in social Darwinism, designed by a bored researcher who kept one thumb permanently on the fast-forward button.

 > “For ... years men dreamed of pacts with demons.
 Only now are such things possible.”